thegworld/gtx-browser/docs/gpu/gpu_testing_bot_details.md

 ## Overview of the GPU bots' setup

-Chromium's GPU bots, compared to the majority of the project's test machines, are physical pieces of hardware.
+GTx Browser's GPU bots, compared to the majority of the project's test machines, are physical pieces of hardware.
 When end users run the Chrome browser, they are almost surely running it on a physical piece of hardware with a real graphics processor.
 There are some portions of the code base which simply can not be exercised by running the browser in a virtual machine, or on a software implementation of the underlying graphics libraries.
-The GPU bots were developed and deployed in order to cover these code paths, and avoid regressions that are otherwise inevitable in a project the size of the Chromium browser.
+The GPU bots were developed and deployed in order to cover these code paths, and avoid regressions that are otherwise inevitable in a project the size of the GTx Browser browser.

 The GPU bots are utilized on the [chromium.gpu] and [chromium.gpu.fyi]